Skip to main content

 2 mentions Positive Neutral Negative

 • “This game has bugs that make you question if they are anomalies.
-I once went to the top of the map and needed to restart the game because I dropped into the void and nothing happened.
-The reflections and lighting are buggy, it runs fairly poorly, and the interactions with objects are horrible.
-You don't have a crosshair, and sometimes it looks like the object is in the middle of the screen but you can't interact with it, while other objects that are obviously not centered can still be interacted with.”
+I once went to the top of the map and had to restart the game because I dropped into the void and nothing happened; the reflections and lighting are buggy.
+It runs fairly poorly and has horrible interactions with objects: there is no crosshair, and sometimes objects appear to be in the center of the screen but can't be interacted with, while other objects not centered can still be interacted with.”

 • humor